zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

   during a Coap Block-wise transfer.
 Any post write, validate or some firmware callbacks should be updated to include this parameter. (:github:`72590`)

+* The DNS resolver and mDNS/LLMNR responders are converted to use socket service API.
+  This means that the number of pollable sockets in the system might need to be increased.
+  Please check that the values of :kconfig:option:`CONFIG_NET_SOCKETS_POLL_MAX` and :kconfig:option:`CONFIG_POSIX_MAX_FDS` are high enough.
+Unfortunately no exact values for these can be given as it depends on application needs and usage. (:github:`72834`)

 Other Subsystems